-When your air conditioner is fresh and operating right, you shouldn’t be smelling anything strange.
-Unusual air conditioner noises and odd smells are a clue that something is up.
-If your air conditioner is old or you haven’t had service completed recently, they can be an obvious sign you need pro air conditioning repair in Plover.
+When your air conditioner is spotless and running properly, it’s not normal to be smelling anything odd.
+Unusual air conditioner noises and strange smells are a clue that something is out of whack.
+If your air conditioner is aging or you haven’t had maintenance done lately, they can be an obvious sign you need professional air conditioning repair in Plover.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, especially a chemical odor, it isn’t a good sign.
-You may also observe your:
+If your air conditioner smells bad when turned on, particularly a chemical smell, it isn’t a great sign.
+You might also observe your:

 • Air conditioner smells like paint thinner